datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 The first is to use the left and right arrows together, as shown in the top example.
 This is the most commonly used method in T-SQL.

-Using the exclamation and equals sign also works.
+Using the exclamation mark in conjunction with the equals sign also works.

 ---